Modeling the Influence of Environment and Intervention on Cholera in Haiti: Results

 \subsection{Simulations and Projections}

 We list the time line for particular events in Table \ref{Table 6}.
-Curve fitting (parameter estimation) was done between model output and data from week 3 to week 76,we refer to model output during this period as ``predictions", simulation from week 76 through week 150 are referred to as ``projections".
-We were able to use rainfall data that ended in week 199 for another six weeks (to week 125) due to the delay of new infections from the time of the rain fall events.
-By ``immune response for first..." and ``immune response for last..." we mean this is when we begin and end removing susceptibles from the at risk group respectively.
+Curve fitting (parameter estimation) was done between model output and data from Week 3 to Week 155.
+We refer to model output during the calibration period as \textquotedblleft predictions''; simulations from Week 156 through Week 216 are referred to as \textquotedblleft projections''.
+We used rainfall data that ended in Week 154 for the delay period.
+Data for new infections extended to Week 164.
+By \textquotedblleft immune response for first...'' and \textquotedblleft immune response for last...'', we mean that this is when we begin and end removing susceptibles from the at-risk group, respectively.

-\subsubsection{Predictions compared to observations for cumulative and new cases}
+\subsubsection{Predictions Compared to Observations for Cumulative and New Cases}

-The following Figures \ref{Figure:1} and \ref{Figure:2} show the model predictions compared to observations for cumulative number of cases in Artibonite and Ouest regions, respectively.
-Similarly, Figures \ref{Figure:3} and \ref{Figure:4} show the model predictions compared to observations for new number of cases in Artibonite and Ouest regions, respectively.
+The following Figures \ref{Fig1} and \ref{Fig2} show the model predictions compared to observations for the cumulative number of cases in the Artibonite and Ouest regions, respectively.
+Similarly, Figures \ref{Fig3} and \ref{Fig4} show the model predictions compared to observations for the new number of cases in Artibonite and Ouest regions, respectively.
 Prediction intervals were calculated only for the cumulative numbers, since the final model fitting was done on these numbers.
 Confidence intervals are shown for incidence.
-The match for the trends in new cases match fairly well, the slope of the expected (model) regressed against observed (data) is nearly one in both departments (see Figures \ref{Figure:5} and \ref{Figure:6}) even though there is a substantial amount of unexplained variance.
+The match for the trends in new cases match fairly well: the slope of the expected (model) regressed against observed (data) is nearly one in both departments (see Figures \ref{Fig5} and \ref{Fig6}), even though there is a substantial amount of unexplained variance.
 Whether this is due to the crude spatial resolution or other factors remains to be seen.

-Prediction intervals (PIs) and confidence intervals (CIs) were calculated using the delta method adapted for differential equations (see, for example, Ramsay et al. \cite{Ramsay}).
-After 27-Jan-2013 rainfall data from NASA was unavailable, for simulations after that date we did 13 runs using rainfall patterns from each of the 13 prior years.
-The mean of those simulations was used and the variance of the 13 runs, at each time step, was added to the variance from the estimation procedure before computing the PIs.
+Prediction intervals (PIs) on the cumulative number of cases were calculated using the delta method adapted for differential equations (see, for example, Ramsay \emph{et al}. \cite{Ramsay}).
+After 29 September 2013, rainfall data from NASA was unavailable; for simulations after that date, we did 13 runs using rainfall patterns from each of the 13 prior years.
+The mean of those simulations was used, and the variance of the 13 runs, at each time step, was added to the variance from the estimation procedure before computing the PIs.
+We also included the upper and lower 95\% percentiles of the rainfall patterns on projected new cases.